-Our website also uses web third-party cookies that allow us to track conversations and activity on our website as well as generate advertisements that appear on Facebook, for example, and other search engines like Google for you and other potential users.
+Our website also uses web third-party cookies that allow us to track conversations and activity on our website as well as generate advertisements that appear on Facebook, for example and other search engines like Google for you and other potential users.
 Such third-party cookies may collect or receive information through your use of our websites to provide advertisements and allow it to create lookalike audiences.
-We don’t collect personal information via these cookies.

 If you enter your details onto one of our online donation forms, and you don’t complete the donation, we may contact you via email to see if we can help with any problems, you may be experiencing.

 Similarly, if you receive an email, open it, don’t open it, select a link, browse our website, we collect this information so we can see which stories are popular and which aren’t.
 This data is not used to identify you personally.

 If you contact us for any reason, we’ll usually collect your: